JosArtu/ExtensionKueski/README.md

 ## Target Audience (Personas)

 The design and user stories focus primarily on two profiles:
-1. **The Analytical Buyer (Carlos Martinez, 38):** Looks for quick and accessible payments, hates long forms, and tends to abandon the *checkout* if it is tedious[cite: 2].
+1. **The Analytical Buyer (Carlos Martinez, 38):** Looks for quick and accessible payments, hates long forms, and tends to abandon the *checkout* if it is tedious.
 2. **The Flexible Buyer (Andrea Lopez, 24):** Seeks to manage her budget through transparent deferred payments, making quick purchases from mobile devices.

 ## Database Structure